tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 The Batch Payment API allows you to batch transactions together into a single a API call.
 This reduces the number of HTTP connections your client has to make.

 You can batch credit card transactions and funds transfer (ACH/EFT) transactions.
 You can use funds transfer transactions to push funds to a creditor, or pull funds from a debtor.
-The most common use cases for funds transfer transactions is payroll or Accounts Payable, and synchronised subscription models where multiple people are charged on a certain day each month, or each year.
+The most common use cases for funds transfer transactions is payroll or Accounts Payable, and synchronized subscription models where multiple people are charged on a certain day each month, or each year.

 The Batch Payment API is compatible with our Payment Profiles service.
 This allows you to securely store credit card and bank account details on our servers.